 Man remains in custody following Port Sorell incident

-A 41 year old man remains in custody following the safe resolution to yesterday’s siege incident in Port Sorell.
+A man remains in custody following an incident near Port Sorell this morning.